 Participants also have the option of registering for 2 graduate credits through the University of the Pacific for $160 (see more details below)

-This is a self-directed, 30-hour course so you can choose to finish the course prior to August 28th
+This is a self-directed, 30-hour course so you can choose to finish the course prior to the end date

 Location: Online through Google Classroom

 You will need an @gmail.com email address to participate in this course.